 Fortunately, due to decades of investments in conservation programs and local water reliability projects, such as recycled water, desalination, and groundwater augmentation, West Basin and its retail agencies continue to be well prepared to manage multi-year droughts that have all but become the norm.
-Because of these investments, and those made by Metropolitan Water District of Southern California, water reliability in the West Basin service area is at an all-time high.
+Because of these investments, and those made by Metropolitan Water District of Southern California, water in the West Basin service area is secure.

-Despite the improvements in regional water reliability, maintaining water efficient lifestyles and a conservation-minded ethic during drought and non-drought periods is vital to ensuring that our communities and local businesses continue to have access to high-quality water supplies.
+Despite the improvements in regional water reliability, maintaining water efficient lifestyles and a conservation-minded ethic during drought and non-drought periods is vital to ensuring that our communities and local businesses continue to thrive with access to high-quality water supplies.

-On July 26, the West Basin Board of Directors activated the district’s Water Shortage Contingency Plan (WSCP), entering into Shortage Level 1.
-Read more.
+On July 26, 2021 the West Basin Board of Directors activated the district’s Water Shortage Contingency Plan (WSCP), entering into Shortage Level 1.

 West Basin is committed to providing reliable, drought-resilient water supplies to the service area by focusing on efforts to expand local water supply resources that are more resilient to ongoing climate change and various other factors that may make imported water a less reliable supply.